ilpropheta/playground-ot4mmv6n/markdowns/exercise1.md

 Such proxies (or give them another name you like) have some well-known lifetime semantics, that is generally tied with *copy* and *move* operators.
 For example, `std::vector` can be fully copied into another instance.
 On the other hand, `std::thread` cannot be copied but only moved because the ownership of threads is *unique*.

 Applying the rule of zero is like a quest for *liberation*: we make our business-code classes free from any ownership responsibility.
+Bruce Lee was used to say "it is not daily increase but daily decrease, hack away the unessential".
+The Rule of Zero shows that we can hack away the unessential (and complicated) aspect of ownership from our business-code classes.

 So the question is: how do we handle dynamic resources without explicit constructs?

-For the rest of this section, we'll learn how to use standard general-purpose tools for dynamic lifetime management that will help adopt the rule of zero.
+We have two options: we use general-purpose standard tools or we roll our own.
+Clearly, the former is preferred on the latter.

 ## A glimpse of Smart Pointers